HansujaB/Small-Language-Model-Tiny-Stories/README.md

 # TinyStories SLM Model Architecture
 This project implements a **small language model (SLM)** inspired by GPT-2, trained from scratch on the TinyStories dataset.
-The model is designed to generate simple, coherent stories from short prompts.
+The model is designed to generate simple, coherent stories from short prompts especially for 3-4 year olds.

 ## Model Architecture